fredeastside/qmk_userspace/keyboards/crkbd/rev1/keymaps/sergei/README.md

 ## Flash

-Split board: flash each half separately with the same firmware.
+Split board: flash each half separately with the same firmware, using the same command for both:

 ```
 qmk flash -kb crkbd/rev1 -km sergei
 ```

-1. Plug in the **left** half, run the command, then enter the bootloader (press `QK_BOOT` on layer 2, or double-tap the physical reset, or short RST-GND twice).
-It flashes automatically.
-2. Plug in the **right** half, run the **same** command again, enter its bootloader.
-3. Reconnect the TRRS cable (with USB unplugged) and plug the **left** half into the computer.
+To flash a half it must be (1) plugged into USB and (2) in its bootloader.
+Enter the bootloader by any of: pressing `QK_BOOT` (layer 2, top-right), the physical reset button, or briefly bridging the controller's `RST` and `GND` pads twice.

-No extra flags are required: the feature toggles live in `rules.mk`, the bootloader is set there too, and DFU is auto-detected.
+No extra flags are required: feature toggles and the bootloader live in `rules.mk`, and DFU is auto-detected.
 Add `-bl dfu` only if auto-detection fails.

+> **Cable safety:** never plug or unplug the **TRRS** cable while USB is connected.
+> The jack momentarily shorts its contacts and can damage a controller.
+Set the
+> TRRS once with USB unplugged, then only ever move the **USB** cable.
+The flow
+> below never disconnects the TRRS.

+### Recommended procedure (TRRS stays connected)

+Leave the TRRS cable joining both halves the whole time; only the USB cable moves.

+1. Plug USB into the **left** half.
+Reset it into the bootloader (`QK_BOOT` works here since left is the master), then run the command.
+Unplug USB.
+2. Plug USB into the **right** half.
+Reset it into the bootloader, run the **same** command.
+Unplug USB.
+3. Plug USB back into the **left** half for normal use.

+### When the reset button is only on the right half

+`QK_BOOT` only resets the half that is currently the **master**, and handedness is master-left, so:

+- **Right half:** plug USB into the **right** half, press its physical reset button, then run the flash command.
+(TRRS can stay connected; the left half is just powered and idle.)
+- **Left half:** with the **TRRS** still connected, plug USB into the **left** half (so left = master), then press `QK_BOOT` on the **right** half (hold the right `Enter` thumb for layer 2, tap the top-right key).
+The right half's keypress travels over TRRS and resets the master = left half into the bootloader.
+Run the flash command.

+If you prefer not to use the `QK_BOOT` route for the left half, bridge `RST`-`GND` twice on the left controller instead (works on any controller, button or not).

 ## Files

-- `keymap.c` - layers, tap dance, and custom keycodes (`process_record_user`).
+- `keymap.c` - layers, tap dance, custom keycodes (`process_record_user`), RGB
+  layer indicators, and the per-key `HOLD_ON_OTHER_KEY_PRESS` rule.
-- `config.h` - RGBLIGHT effects and limits.
+- `config.h` - home row mod timing, RGBLIGHT layers/effects and limits.
 - `rules.mk` - feature toggles (`CAPS_WORD`, `TAP_DANCE`, `LTO`) and `BOOTLOADER`.